prachimodi-142/prachimodi-142/README.md

 - 👋 Hi, I’m Prachi!
+- 🎓 I'm an ECE Graduate from Purdue University (WL).
+- 💻 I'm a data enthusiast with experience from Tesla.
 - 👀 I’m interested in Swift, Python, AI, ML...anything that triggers my curiosity.
 - 🌱 I’m currently learning Python!
 - 💞️ I’m looking to collaborate on any project which helps me learn better.